 Gather the ingredients.

 Place the milk in a small saucepan over medium-low heat.
 Add vanilla essence and stir.

 Once the milk starts to steam, sprinkle in the rice and stir gently with a wooden spoon.
 Turn the heat up slightly and cook for 5 minutes, stirring occasionally.

 Once the rice grains start to swell, place a lid on the pot and lower the heat.
 Keep an eye on the rice and stir occasionally for 5 to 7 minutes.

-Once rice is cooked, remove saucepan from heat and add the sugar, lemon zest and a pinch of salt.
+Once the rice is cooked, remove the saucepan from heat and add the sugar, lemon zest and a pinch of salt.
 Stir gently and taste.
 Add a little more sugar if necessary.

 Serve hot, at room temperature or chilled.
 Sprinkle with cinnamon just before serving.

 Rice Pudding Origins